b3nnyc/hackathon/README.md

-# 24-hour Hackathon Project
+# Hackathon Project
-This web app is hackathon project that shows daily photographic report by NASA.
+This web app is a 24-hour hackathon project that shows daily photographic report by NASA.

 ## Built With
 - HTML/CSS